kiboschool/course-web-application-development/src/lessons/assignments.md

 professionalism.

 If you know that you will not be able to submit an assignment on time, please contact the instructor to provide the reason and ask for an extension.
+Note that you need to notify the instructor before the assignment is due.

 In general, the penalty for late submission of an assignment is 10% of the assignment grade, per week that the assignment is late, with a max penalty of